usmanmughal11/i2c-library/docs/frameworks/react.md

 For more details, refer to Jest's [`transformIgnorePatterns` customization](https://jestjs.io/docs/tutorial-react-native#transformignorepatterns-customization) documentation.

-?> Are you using Shoelace with React?
+?> Are you using i2c-Library with React?
 [Help us improve this page!](https://github.com/shoelace-style/shoelace/blob/next/docs/frameworks/react.md)